JackSzwergold/Writing/Altar of Silence.md

-# Altar of Silence
-## Jim Morrison, Jeff and the Runaway
+## Altar of Silence: Jim Morrison, Jeff and the Runaway

 By Jack Szwergold, May 27, 2015